maeddes/hft-23-winter/README.md

 - Annotate a class with @RestController and expose "some" Rest Mappings
 - Experiment with other Mappings, e.g. @GetMapping, @PostMapping
 - Pass a parameter via @PathVariable
+- Put your application into a Docker container

 Helpful Links: